infews/infews.github.io/source/articles/2018-08-03-drake-your-job.html.md

 Any low term will pull your score down significantly.
 Be honest as you ask yourself about each term.
 But a zero will make the entire score zero.
 If your final job score is zero, it’s probably time to open up LinkedIn.
 A value of 0.1 serves as a nice floor that sends the right message without screaming “QUIT” and rendering the rest of the formula moot.

 A 1 means things are “just OK”.
 A value of 1 doesn’t reduce or amplify the overall score.
 A 2 means that things are “GREAT”, meaning it doubles your overall score.
 And keeping the ceiling at 2 means that any one term does not overwhelm the rest.

-* _Quality of Organization:_ Q.org score between 0.1 and 2.
+- `Q.org`- Quality of Organization
-* _Quality of Manager:_ Q.mgr score between 0.1 and 2.
+- `Q.mgr`- Quality of Manager
-* _Quality of Peers:_ Q.peers score between 0.1 and 2.
+- `Q.peers` - Quality of Peers
-* _Quality of Commute:_ Q.commute score between 0.1 and 2.
+- `Q.commute` - Quality of Commute
-* _Quality of Location:_ Q.location score between 0.1 and 2.
+- `Q.location` - Quality of Location

 The next group is for motivation scores.
 Motivation matters a lot to me, so I decided on a higher ceiling of 5.
-Feel free to tweak these ranges.
+Finally, I want to be wokring at place were I am learning new things.
+This feels like a motivational item.
+So these three have a range of 0.1 up to 5.

-* _Motivation from Product:_ M.product score between 0.1 and 5.
+- `M.product` - Motivation from Product
-* _Motivation from Work:_ M.work score between 0.1 and 5.
+- `M.work` - Motivation from Work
-* _Frequency of Learning Opportunities:_ Freq.learning score between 0.1 and 5.
+- `Freq.learning` - Frequency of Learning Opportunities

 ## Using The Equation

 Let’s say your total compensation comes out to $50,000 this year.
 You love the company, have a pretty good manager, fine teammates, a soul-sucking commute, a great location, you love the product, don’t love the work you’re doing, and you are learning a reasonable amount.
 Using my equation, we get this:

-> 50,000 * 2 * 1.25 * 1 * 0.25 * 2 * 3 * 2 * 3 = 1,125,000
+> 50,000 × 2 × 1.25 × 1 × 0.25 × 2 × 3 × 2 × 3 = 1,125,000

 Now you have a score.
 What do you do with it?